bingzer/attributive.js/README.md

 # attributive.js

 ### What is it?
-**attributive.js** is a library that uses element attributes to modify DOM behavior.
+**attributive.js** is a library that uses element attributes to modify DOM elements.
-It is an unobtrusive vanilla javascript library.
+It is an unobtrusive vanilla javascript library written in Typescript.

-* Not a framework but a library
+* A library (Not a framework)
 * Plug N Play
 * Extensible
 * Self Documenting